JGijsbrechts/JGijsbrechts.github.io/aboutme.md

----
-layout: page
-title: About
-subtitle: Assistant Professor in Operations Management
+## Assistant Professor in Operations Management
----

 My research centers around the question: "How to go from data to decision in this era of Big Data?"